heinzelmannchen/heinzelmannchen/README.md

 heinzelmannchen
 ===============

-This repository acts as a facade for the underlying heinzelmannchen functionality, exposing an easy to use API.
+This repository acts as a facade for the underlying heinzelmannchen functionality, exposing an easy to use promise based API.

 [![Build Status](https://travis-ci.org/heinzelmannchen/heinzelmannchen.png?branch=master)](https://travis-ci.org/heinzelmannchen/heinzelmannchen)